deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 Our current setup has some known problems.

+- Suspending and Shelving instances has been disabled for regular users.
+Please use the snapshot functionality in order to save up on ressources.
 - Policy problems when using the dashboard object storage UI.
 However the cmdline access works.